2003 Mnet Music Video Festival

-The 2003 Mnet Music Video Festival (MMF) was the fifth of the annual music awards in Seoul, South Korea that took place on November 27, 2003, at the Kyung Hee University.

-Leading the nominees were duo Big Mama and solo artist Lee Hyori, with three each.
-By the end of the ceremony, Big Mama were the only ones to receive two wins, including Music Video of the Year daesang award.
+The 2003 Mnet Music Video Festival (MMF) took place on November 27, 2003 at the Kyung Hee University in Seoul, South Korea.
+The ceremony was hosted by actor-singer Cha Tae-hyun and singer-actress Sung Yu-ri.
+The show's most nominated artists were duo Big Mama and solo artist Lee Hyori with three each.
+Big Mama had the most wins with two including Music Video of the Year (Daesang).

 Background

-In its fifth year, the award-giving body continued to use the name "M.net Korean Music Festival" (MKMF) and the grand awards (or daesang) were still the Best Popular Music Video and Music Video of the Year.
-However, the event took place at the Kyung Hee University for the first time.
-Singer-actor Cha Tae-hyun came back to host the event for the third time, together with Sung Yu-ri.

-During this year, the category for Best Indie Performance was discontinued.
+In its fifth year, the award-giving body continued to use the name M.net Korean Music Festival (MKMF).
+The Grand Prize (Daesang) were Best Popular Music Video and Music Video of the Year.
+The event took place at the Kyung Hee University for the first time with actor and singer Cha Tae-hyun coming back to host the event for the third time together with actress and singer Sung Yu-ri.
+This ceremony, the category for Best Indie Performance was discontinued.